-For more information please call the school at (724) 223-3167.
+For more information please call the school at (724) 223-3167 or (724) 223-3179.

 COURSE EXEMPTION

 Course exemptions are reported to and final decision made by the Recruitment and Retention Committee of The Washington Hospital School of Nursing for students who have successfully completed an equivalent college course.
 Only official transcripts of courses with a grade of "C" or better will be considered for exemption.
 Students will be notified by mail concerning their exemption status.